• Skip to primary navigation

 Moving on Up logo

 There are around 80,000 young Black men in London.
-They have the highest unemployment rate of all young people, regardless of their qualification levels.
-Young Black male graduates are up to four times more likely to be unemployed than young White male graduates.
+They have the highest unemployment rate of all young people, regardless of their qualification levels, and are up to three times more likely to be unemployed than young White male graduates.

 Programme summary

-The Moving on Up initiative was developed following a 2013 Panorama programme Jobs for the Boys, when Sol Campbell reported on young Black male unemployment figures of over 50%.
+Moving on Up’s origins lie in a 2013 Panorama programme Jobs for the Boys, when Sol Campbell reported on young Black male unemployment figures of over 50%.

 As a result of this report, the Moving on Up programme started in 2015.